UZH-PEG/microxanox/inst/manuscript/Response.md

 ## Response from Authors to Editor and Reviewer comments

+> 0. It was difficult to follow the [Responses and Suggestions] in the new version.
+Those sections/paragraphs that have been rewritten, added, or modified in the paper should be included in the reply letter and explicitly highlight the parts that correspond precisely to each remark.
+The highlighted paper and the clean version should be shown at the end of the reply letter.

+!!!
+Needs a response.

 ### Reviewer #1

 > 1. Please consider reference style: Number the references (numbers in square brackets) in the list in the order in which they appear in the text.

 **Response:**: Done

-> The authors in section 3.3 claim several sentences that could confuse readers.
+> 2.1 The authors in section 3.3 claim several sentences that could confuse readers.
 2.1 `one discovers how the steady state of the system responds to the environmental conditions`.
 There are several concerns that the authors should clarify:
 >
 > a)  `The steady state`.
 Is there a unique steady state?
 Is there a reported contribution concerning a formal analysis of the model in the sense of stability (stable state existence and uniqueness)?
 Maybe, authors should refer as `a system's stable state (if it exists)`.